databricks/terraform-provider-databricks/docs/resources/service_principal_secret.md

 ---
 # databricks_service_principal_service Resource

-With this resource you can create a secret under given [Service Principals](https://docs.databricks.com/administration-guide/users-groups/service-principals.html)

-With the secret you can configure Databricks Terraform Provider to authenticate with service principal UUID and secret.
-See [Authenticating with service principal ID and secret](../index.md#authenticating-with-hostname-client_id-and-client_secret).

-You can also use the secret to request OAuth tokens for the service prinicipal, which can be used to authenticate to Databricks APIs.
-See [Authentication using OAuth tokens for service principals](https://docs.databricks.com/dev-tools/api/latest/authentication-oauth.html).

 -> **Note** This resource in only available in AWS.

+With this resource you can create a secret under the given [Service Principals](https://docs.databricks.com/administration-guide/users-groups/service-principals.html)

+This secret can be used to configure the Databricks Terraform Provider to authenticate with the service principal.
+See [Authenticating with service principal](../index.md#authenticating-with-service-principal).

+Additionally, the secret can be used to request OAuth tokens for the service principal, which can be used to authenticate to Databricks REST APIs.
+See [Authentication using OAuth tokens for service principals](https://docs.databricks.com/dev-tools/authentication-oauth.html).

 ## Example Usage